thiyangt/ceylon/paper/paper.md

 (point|line|polygon)
 ```

-Figure 2 shows the point, line, and polygon maps created using the data available in the `ceylon` package.
+Figure 2 shows the above point, line, and polygon maps created using the data available in the `ceylon` package.

 ![Illustration of point, line and polygon map  \label{fig: img2}](Rplot2.png)

+The above examples illustrate the datasets available in the package, which are easily integrated with other companion packages that are widely used in spatial analysis and data visualisation.

 \newpage